-Want to learn how to remove those pesky stubborn spaces that even the TRIM function can't get rid of?
+Want to learn how to remove spaces in Excel that even the TRIM function can't get rid of?

-Here is an easy fix that will have you up and running and getting rid of your spaces before you know it.
+Here are two easy fixes that will have you up and running and getting rid of your spaces before you know it.

-There's no doubt that the TRIM function is fabulous, but sometimes it just doesn't work for you.
+There's no doubt that the TRIM function in Excel is fabulous, but sometimes it just doesn't work for you.

 First of all, let's look at a number with a space.

-The easiest way is doing a Find and Replace.
-So you can actually find the space and replace it with nothing.
+The easiest way to remove spaces in numbers is to do a Find and Replace.
+Simply find the space and replace it with nothing.

-Using Ctrl + H will open up the Find and Replace box.
+Step 1: Press Ctrl + H to open the Find and Replace dialog box.

-Inside the Find what text box press the spacebar on the keyboard and replace it with nothing by making sure there is no text in the Replace with text box.
+Step 2: Inside the Find what text box press the spacebar on the keyboard.
+We are now going to replace the space with nothing, so make sure there is no text or spaces in the Replace with text box.

-Now the reason the TRIM function hasn't removed these is because they aren't normal spaces.
+The reason the TRIM function hasn't removed these extra spaces is because they aren't normal spaces.

 These spaces are non-breaking spaces, sometimes referred to as hard spaces, and TRIM only removes normal spaces.

-Use Ctrl + V to paste the hard space that you’ve just copied into the Find what text box.
-Replace this with a normal space by pressing the spacebar on the keyboard in the text box next to Replace with.
+Step 5: Use Ctrl + V to paste the hard space that you’ve just copied into the Find what text box.
+Replace this with a normal space by pressing the Spacebar on the keyboard in the Replace with text box.

-Now TRIM is working because all of the non-breaking spaces have been replaced by normal spaces and TRIM is able to clean these up.
+Now the TRIM function will work because all of the non-breaking spaces have been replaced by normal spaces and TRIM is able to remove the extra spaces.